Genealogical transition in the noisy $N$-Branching Random Walk. How stronger selection may promote genetic diversity: Introduction.

-\begin{enumerate} \item[(Reproduction)] An individual with position $x$ produces an infinite number of children positioned on the real line according to an independent Poisson Point Process (PPP) of intensity measure $e^{-(s-x)}\dif{s}$.
-After the reproduction step, parents die out. \item[(Truncation)] In order to keep the number of children finite, we only retain the $N^\gamma$-rightmost individuals, with $\gamma>1$.
-Biologically, this is interpreted as the inability to survive beyond a certain threshold. \item[(Natural Selection)] The second selection step is parametrized by a parameter $\beta>0$.
-Conditionally on the positions of the children, we sample without replacement $N$ individuals with the probability of picking an individual at position $y$ being proportional to $e^{\beta y}$.
-The biological interpretation of this procedure will be discussed in Section \ref{bio-interpretation}. \end{enumerate}
+where conditionally on $(X_k(t-1);k\in[N])$, $\Delta_{k}(t-1)$ is an independent Poisson Point Process (PPP) of intensity measure $e^{-(s-X_k^N(t-1))}\dif{s}$.
+After the reproduction step, all parents die out. \item[] \emph{(Truncation Selection)} This is parametrized by $\rho\geq 1$.
+In this step we only retain the $N^\rho$-rightmost individuals among those produced in the previous reproduction step.
+This is well defined since, almost surely, there are only finitely many particles on any right interval $[a,\infty)$, $a\in\R$. . \item[] \emph{(Natural Selection)} This is parameterized by $\beta>0$.
+Conditionally on the positions of the surviving $N^\rho$ particles, we sample without replacement $N$ individuals with the probability of picking an individual at position $y$ being proportional to $e^{\beta y}$. \end{enumerate}

-Our choice of the exponential point process in the reproduction phase may seem artificial at first sight.
-Our motivation is two-fold.
-First, the model turns out to be exactly solvable.
-Secondly, extremal theory states that the extremes of a long sequence of Gaussian random variables converges (after scaling and centering) to the same exponential point process \cite{Bovier2005}.
-Since fitness waves are usually driven by extremal particles \cite{BerestyckiBerestyckiSchweinsberg2013}, our model should be a good approximation of a model where individuals produce a large number of offspring with a Gaussian perturbation of their parental fitness.
-For the original Brunet-Derrida model, more ``realistic'' models (which do not rely on the assumption of an exponential birth process) have been shown to exhibit an analog qualitative behavior, see e.g. \cite{BerestyckiBerestyckiSchweinsberg2013}.

-The previous model interpolates between several models in the literature.
-The case $\gamma=1$ or $\beta=\infty$ coincides with the integrable exponential model of Brunet and Derrida \cite{BrunetDerridaMullerMunier2006,BrunetDerridaMullerMunier2007,BrunetDerrida2012}, where the $N$-right-most individuals are selected after the reproduction step.
-The case $\gamma=\infty$ and $\beta>1$ was originally studied by Cortines and Mallein in \cite{CortinesMallein2017}.
-In both cases, the authors showed that the limiting genealogy of the population is described by the Bolthausen-Sznitman coalescent \cite{BolthausenSznitman98, Sagitov99}.